alex632/whrs/README.md

 > node index.js

 # Insights
-    Event driven & asynchronism are good.
-However they are somewhat not easy to comprehend.
     Customized Web Crawler.
     The imported module request is much better than http(s).request.
 However it's deprecated.
 What a pity!
-I'm a lot lagged.
+I lagged behind a lot.
+    Chrome devtools is excellent.